 Must take part in 30 hours of professional development opportunities per year and be available for some organization events outside of regular business hours.

 This is a full time position.
 Salary is commensurate with applicant experience and program size.
-This position is located in Corona, Queens, NY.

 A current physical exam and TB test are required for all Program Directors.
 All site based staff must be fingerprinted before being hired.
 A $25 mandatory background check is required.